A World Without Infectious Disease

 Larry Corey, M.D.

-Scientific Advisor & Co-Founder
+Scientific Advisor AND Co-Founder

 Dr. Larry Corey is a scientific advisor and co-founder of Vir.
 He currently serves as a principal investigator of the HIV Vaccine Trials Network (HVTN), the the largest international effort dedicated to developing an HIV vaccine, based at Fred Hutchinson Cancer Research Center.
 Previously, he served as president and director of Fred Hutch, where he helped drive lifesaving discoveries across an even broader spectrum of diseases.